ptc2ug/ptc2ug.github.io/research.md

 aside: true
 ---

-# Research
-The research in the group, which is computational, falls into three main categories.
+The research in our group, which is computational, falls into three main categories.

 A significant fraction of the research is focused on capacitive energy storage systems - specifically [supercapacitors.](https://en.wikipedia.org/wiki/Supercapacitor "supercapacitors.")